 Cissus quadrangularis

-Cissus quadrangularis Linn., a perennial succulent climber of the family Vitaceae, is widely distributed across India and has been extensively used in traditional medicine for the management of various ailments.
+C. quadrangularis, a perennial succulent climber of the family Vitaceae, is widely distributed across India and has been extensively used in traditional medicine for the management of various ailments.
 The leaves and young shoots are commonly utilized in the treatment of bowel disorders, while the roots are employed for conditions such as scurvy, asthma, digestive disturbances, muscular and body pain, burns, wounds, poison bites, and helminthic infections.
 The plant is also recognized for its stomachic properties.
 Phytochemical studies have revealed the presence of proteins, fats, waxes, fibers, carbohydrates, ash, mucilage, pectin, tartaric acid, vitamin C, minerals, β-sitosterol, δ-amyrin, and δ-amyrone in C. quadrangularis (Murty et al., 1939).